 When I visit a country, I like to learn about the country’s culture and traditions.
-The clothes worn by the people of the country, especially their traditional dresses or traditional attire, is defintiely a part of it.
+The clothes worn by the people of the country, especially their traditional dresses or traditional attire, are definitely a part of it.
 Read on and learn about the traditional dress of different countries around the world and how and when they are worn.

 A Sari is worn with a blouse and a Sari skirt.
 The Sari skirt is a full length skirt worn underneath the Sari for the purpose of holding the Sari around the waist.
 To wear a Sari, tuck one end of the Sari in the Sari skirt just below your navel.
 Then, wrap the Sari around the body once till you arrive at the navel again.
 Here, fold the Sari into 3 or 4 vertical pleats and tuck it into the Sari.
 Pull what is left around the body and drape it on the chest and shoulder.